-In the present study, average BP values were quite similar to those of Musacchia's presuspension controls (Musacchia et al. 1992), but HR was substantially lower in NC.
-These discrepancies found between control HR values in our and Musacchia's studies are probably not due to the difference between rat strains (Sprague-Dawley vs. Wistar) (McDougall et al. 2005), but most likely represents differences in experimental protocols (e.g. chronic catheterization or suspension harness).
+In the present study, average BP values were quite similar to those of Musacchia's presuspension controls (Musacchia et al. 1992), but HR substantially lower in NC.
+These discrepancies found between control HR values in our and Musacchia's studies are probably not due to the difference between rat strains (Sprague-Dawley vs. Wistar) (McDougall et al. 2005), but most likely represent differences in experimental protocols (e.g. chronic catheterization or suspension harness).
 The latter represents a substantial stressful condition, which could have a more pronounced effect on HR than on BP in non-telemetered rats (Irvine et al. 1997), and can subsequently change the physiological status of the animals (Irvine et al. 1997).

-Restraint stress and mild handling procedures can elicit transient cardiovascular responses in rats (Irvine et al. 1997, McDougall et al. 2000, McDougall et al. 2005, Raffai et al. 2005, Raffai et al. 2006) with full (Irvine et al. 1997) or partial restoration of BP (McDougall et al. 2000, McDougall et al. 2005, Raffai et al. 2005, Raffai et al. 2006).
-In our study, transferring the rats from traditional cages to tubular tilt cages caused a sustained increase in BP and HR, which remained somewhat above NC as it was seen in our previous studies (Raffai et al. 2005, Raffai et al. 2006).
-HOR BP values were also comparable to that of the non-HDT rats equipped with the suspension harness (Musacchia et al. 1992), while HOR HR values still remained below it, with the only exception in the pre-HDT orthostasis test.
-In this latter case the relatively elevated HR is attributed to an augmented rise of HR (+160 BPM) when transferring the rats from NC to HOR, followed by a similar restoration (-66 BPM) as it was seen previously (Raffai et al. 2005, Raffai et al. 2006).
-In either of the cases, such a maintained rise of cardiovascular variables in confined horizontal position indicates the presence of a constant level of nonspecific stress that could be eliminated pharmacologically (Raffai et al. 2005).
+Restraint stress and mild handling procedures can elicit transient cardiovascular responses in rats (Irvine et al. 1997, McDougall et al. 2000, 2005, Raffai et al. 2005, 2006) with full (Irvine et al. 1997) or partial restoration of BP (McDougall et al. 2000, 2005, Raffai et al. 2005, 2006).
+In our study, transferring the rats from traditional cages to tubular tilt cages caused a sustained increase in BP and HR, which remained somewhat above NC as it was seen in our previous studies (Raffai et al. 2005, 2006).
+HOR BP values were also comparable to those of the non-HDT rats equipped with the suspension harness (Musacchia et al. 1992), while HOR HR values still remained below it, with the only exception in the pre-HDT orthostasis test.
+In this latter case the relatively elevated HR is attributed to an augmented rise of HR (+160 BPM) when transferring the rats from NC to HOR, followed by a similar restoration (-66 BPM) as it was seen previously (Raffai et al. 2005, 2006).
+In either of the cases, such a maintained rise of cardiovascular variables in confined horizontal position indicates the presence of a constant level of non-specific stress that could be eliminated pharmacologically (Raffai et al. 2005).
 Moreover, such a partial restoration of the cardiovascular parameters still provided an adequate reserve for further BP or HR responses induced by either HUT or HDT superimposed on HOR values.

-Compared to 24h HOR and post-HDT HOR values, there was a marked depression of HF and an increase of LF/HF in HOR of pre-HDT orthostasis test, suggesting a decreased parasympathetic cardiac control.
-This observation agrees well with the observed elevated HR, but the indicated biobehavioral changes (Kuwahara et al. 1994) were not adequate either to prevent from hypertensive BP response or to alter LF during the subsequent pre-HDT orthostasis test.
+Compared to 24-h HOR and post-HDT HOR values, there was a marked depression of HF and an increase of LF/HF in HOR of pre-HDT orthostasis test, suggesting a decreased parasympathetic cardiac control.
+This observation agrees well with the observed elevated HR, but the indicated biobehavioral changes (Kuwahara et al. 1994) were not adequate either to prevent hypertensive BP response or to alter LF during the subsequent pre-HDT orthostasis test.